 I’ll be totally honest here – I wasn’t really sure that I was going to like visiting the Alps in the winter.
 I’d hiked all over them in the summer and thought they were breathtakingly beautiful, but after experiencing a couple of incredibly frigid days in Berlin, I was hesitant to take a mountain holiday.

-Up until recently, I’ve chased summer and never really experienced winter.
+Up until 2016 when I visited Austria, I’d chased summer and never really experienced winter.
 I suppose most people from the US and Europe grew up with snow, or ski holidays, or both.
-I’m not one of those people, however, and I’ve only been to the mountains behind Los Angeles in the winter a couple of times, and never to ski.
+I’m not one of those people, however, and I had only been to the mountains behind Los Angeles in the winter a couple of times, and never to ski.
 But you can’t travel and experience the world in only one season, and it was time to get out of my comfort zone and give winter a try.

 I realize now what I was missing out my whole life.
 Winter doesn’t have to be scary and cold – it can actually be tons of fun, and it’s insanely beautiful!
 I don’t know why it took me til my 29th year of life to figure this all out.

-In January of this year, I visited the Austrian Alps and came to find that living in a snow globe world is magical, after all.
+In January of 2016, I visited the Austrian Alps and came to find that living in a snow globe world is magical, after all.
 Here are my favorite Austria winter activities:

 I learned how to ski in Austria, and thanks to the variety of slopes, it was a good place to get instruction while my friends hit the slopes more suited to their various skill levels.
 My instructor, Zaki, was super patient and experienced, helping me to advance from beginner to blue slopes quickly.
 Only a week later, by the time I reached Finland, I was already hitting the red slopes, and I owe it to learning how to ski properly from day one.